Nikshinde7/flexbox-20-days/README.md

 # flexbox-20-days

-Day - 5
+Day - 6

-Justify-content

-So it says that are how the items are aligned on the main axis.
+Align items

+By default it is set to stretch.

+It deals with cross axis & needs a height to work.

-1. Learned about Justify-Content property.
+1. Learned about the align-items property.
-2. Tried different use cases by combining the property with flex-direction.
+2. Played with some use cases to get better grip on vertically aligning the item from axis.